NSLS-II-BMM/BeamlineManual/docs/intro.rst

    :width: 90%
    :align: center

-   Bruce's, Jean's and Vesna's offices in LOB 3
+   Bruce's, Jean's and Vesna's offices in Building 743